robfatland/nexus/git/index.md

 ## Notes on what else

+- Linking large data volumes to a repo
+- Deleting files from the repo (for example after accidentally committing a big data file)
 - Automatic authentication using a token to streamline the `push` process
     - From `~` store creds using `git config --global credential.helper store`
 - To abandon changes and back up: `git reset --hard HEAD` or if necessary `git reset --hard HEAD~1` etcetera